sravanthiarjun/LinuxServer/README.md

 ### Details About The Server:
 Server IP address:
 ##### UrlSite : http://13.232.90.166.xip.io
-##### open awazon lightsail.com and create an instance that we want for project and static ip address for it.
-### To connect to grader:
-#### Download the file that is having our private key when we created our instance in the lightsail amazon.com
-#### Save the private key provided in your machine and run the command as follows:
-      ssh -i path/to/privatekey -p 2200 grader@ipaddress

 #### Grader Key:
       -----BEGIN RSA PRIVATE KEY-----
       MIIEpQIBAAKCAQEAx5RCM7/PsJ0osqLOV3Ra7YHoQT2jSSBgmfquCUJCbPxzS+rw